BIRDSOpenSource/BIRDSOpenSource.github.io/obc-page.md

 An in depth explanation of the functions of this board can be found in the general documentation repo, [***here***](https://github.com/BIRDSOpenSource/BIRDS-GeneralDocumentation).

-For the documentation and files related to the OBC itself, please see [***this repo***](https://github.com/BIRDSOpenSource/BIRDS3-OBC).
+For the documentation and files related to the OBC itself, please see [**this repo**](https://github.com/BIRDSOpenSource/BIRDS3-OBC) for **BIRDS3** and [**this repo**](https://github.com/BIRDSOpenSource/BIRDS4-OBC) for BIRDS4.
 Inside you can find the schematic (not the PCB since it's a proprietary design from Sagami Tsushin), firmware for the three microcontrollers and other files.

 If you want to purchase the commercial version of FAB/OBC/EPS, please contact SAGAMI Electronics Industry Ltd.
 The contact address is takei@sagami-net.co.jp